Military Ethics and Conflicts of Interest

 - Items such as food and refreshments to be shared in the office among several employees

-- Personal hospitality provided at a residence and items given in connection with personal hospitality, which is of a type and value customarily provided by the employee to personal friends
+- Personal hospitality provided at a residence and items that are given in connection with personal hospitality, which is of a type and value customarily provided by the employee to personal friends

 A gift appropriate to the occasion may be given to recognize special, infrequent occasions of personal significance, such as marriage, illness, or the birth or adoption of a child.
 It is also permissible upon occasions that terminate a subordinate-official supervisor relationship, such as retirement, separation, or reassignment.
 Regardless of the number of employees contributing, the market value of the gift cannot exceed $300.
 Even though contributions are voluntary, the maximum contribution one DoD employee may solicit from another cannot exceed $10.